CodeBySonu95/VoxSherpa-TTS/README.md

 - New **`[speaker]` tag system** to assign each line to a distinct voice directly inside your script:
   ```
   [speaker:1] Hello, how are you?
-  [speaker:2] I'm doing well.
+  [speaker:2] I'm good, thanks!
 How about you?
   ```
 - **Voice Style & Tone controls** — fine-tune how each speaker sounds to match the mood of the script
 - **Adjustable sentence gap / silence timing** — control the pause duration between lines for natural, realistic pacing